neelchauhan/mpd-x/docs/mpd20.md

     each link, mpd can distribute the fragments in a more intelligent way.

-    Mpd attempts to distribute bytes over the links so that (if the configured parameters are accurate) the last byte of each fragment arrives at the peer at the same time on each link.
+    mpdx attempts to distribute bytes over the links so that (if the configured parameters are accurate) the last byte of each fragment arrives at the peer at the same time on each link.
 This minimizes latency.
 However, if you only care about maximizing throughput,